 If you’re self-employed and looking to get into the property market or purchase a new car, chances are there will be a few extra hurdles you have to jump before you can obtain finance.
 While it may not feel like it, there are options for finance, even for those who are self-employed.
-Before you take the first offer on the table, make sure you’ve done your research and that you’re choosing the right loan for your circumstances both now and into the future.
+Before you take the first offer on the table, make sure you’ve done your research and that you’re choosing the right loan for your circumstances both now and in the future.

 Finance for self-employed individuals